 When the experiment tested these three groups on the percentage of time that they chose to invest after a round in which they had invested and lost.
-“The first group of players those who can’t feel fear behave pretty optimally, investing around 85% of the time after they have suffered a loss, but this is not because of their C-system; however, the other two groups.
-Display seriously sub-optimal behavior.
-In fact, so bad is the pain/fear of losing even $1 that these groups invested less than 40% of the time after a round in which they had suffered a loss!”
+“The first group of players those who can’t feel fear behave pretty optimally, investing around 85% of the time after they have suffered a loss, but this is not because of their C-system; however, the other two groups display seriously sub-optimal behavior.
+So bad is the pain/fear of losing even $1 that these groups invested less than 40% of the time after a round in which they had suffered a loss!”

-Even more interesting is the fact the study indicated a complete lack of leaning on the part of the normal group and the control group.
-Logic would say that participants would performance would improve the longer the game went on, an effect that would be demonstrated by increasing rates of investments as the game when forward, but in fact the opposite was true and the longer the game went on, and more negative outcomes experienced, the less that was invested by the last two groups, that were using their C-system.
+Even more impressive is the fact the study indicated a complete lack of leaning on the part of the normal group and the control group.
+Logic would say that participants’ performance would improve the longer the game went on, an effect that would be demonstrated by increasing rates of investments as the game when forward.
+Still, the opposite was true, and the longer the game went on, and the more negative outcomes experienced, the less that was invested by the last two groups, that were using their C-system.

 From this Montier reaches the following conclusion.
 “The parallels with bear markets are (I hope) obvious.
 The evidence above suggests that it is outright fear that drives people to ignore bargains when they are available in the market, if they have previously suffered a loss.
 The longer they find themselves in this position the worse their decision-making appears to become.
 The fact that time seems to drain the ability to think rationally fits with a lot of the work done looking at the psychology of self-control.

-“Baumeister (2003)3 argues that self-control (effectively our ability to hold our emotions in check) is like a muscle – too much use leads to exhaustion.
-He concludes his survey of the field by highlighting the key findings of his research: When self-esteem is threatened, people become upset and lose their capacity to regulate themselves when self-regulation fails people cannot use their C-system and may become increasingly self-defeating in various ways.”
+“Baumeister (2003) 3 argues that self-control (effectively our ability to hold our emotions in check) is like a muscle – too much use leads to exhaustion.
+He concludes his survey of the field by highlighting the key findings of his research: When self-esteem is threatened, people become upset and lose their capacity to regulate themselves when self-regulation fails people cannot use their C-system and may become increasingly self-defeating in various ways”.

 It is up to the individual investor to decide for himself the extent that his own X-system is in control, but as a hint for those of us that consider ourselves to be value investors we can look to our leader.
 We will not have the figures for the fourth quarter until the annual report is released but from the news we have of fourth quarter transactions, and if you subtract the $10 billion Buffett has said he will hold for catastrophe insurance it is likely the annual report will reveal that Buffett is pretty well fully invested for the first time since the early 1990’s.

-Of course none of this means that market will not go lower from here, but to get your C-system in control it is time focus only on the value of the individual stocks you own or would like to own.
-Ignoring the noise is easy to talk about, but hard to do; and the longer the bear market lasts the louder the noise.
+Of course, none of this means that market will not go lower from here, but to get your C-system in control, it is time to focus only on the value of the individual stocks you own or would like to own.
+Ignoring the noise is easy to talk about, but hard to do, and the longer the bear market lasts, the louder the noise.
 This is the only way you have of overcoming the power of your emotions.
 My personnel therapy to block my pesky X-system, turn off CNBC, cut back on reading newspapers, and spend more time writing.
 For me, there is something about writing that elevates the C-system.